jesseDijkman1/meesterproef-1819/article-1.md

 ### Example

 Earlier in this article I mentioned a dark and light mode.
 Well we're here.
-Let's use the things I discusses and make a simple dark and light mode.
+Let's use the things I discussed and make a simple dark and light mode.

 First the HTML: